-- a.
-For approval of exceptions the Environmental Planner completes the Section 4(f) Applicability/Exceptions Form and emails the draft form to the Project Delivery Manager or NEPA Assignment Manager for review. - i.
-The ENV Administrator is included in the draft form transmittal as needed b.
+a.
+The Environmental Planner completes the Section 4(f) Applicability/Exceptions Form and emails the draft form to the Project Delivery Manager or NEPA Assignment Manager for review.
+The ENV Administrator may also review the draft form.

+- i.
+The OWJ, as applicable, signs the form for temporary occupancy or an enhancement. - b.
 The ENV Administrator, or designee, approves the Section 4(f) Applicability/ExceptionsForm